 Man Mo Temple

-Unfortunately, this building was partially under construction during my visit, but it was still cool to see and free to enter.
+Unfortunately, during my visit, this building was partially under construction, but it was still cool to see and free to enter.
 This temple was built in 1847 and is the largest of its kind in Hong Kong.
-It had an interesting golden shrine that glowed in the red interior, with the faint smell of some sort of incense burning and not many other tourists to bump into.
+It had an interesting golden shrine glowed in the red interior, with the faint smell of some sort of incense burning and not many other tourists to bump into.

 If you’re not into paying for tourist attractions – you’re in luck.
 One of the best things to do in Hong Kong is free – walking around the city.
-While it’s an overused cliche (sorry for putting it in this post TWICE!), there’s really no better way to describe it than a concrete jungle.
 The canopy of skyscrapers seems to be never-ending, and as I walked through narrow streets, winding up and down, I felt like I was being swallowed by a living, breathing entity.
 Hong Kong has a heartbeat, a spirit that doesn’t sleep.
 The floods of people walking down the sidewalk are the blood of its veins.
 Walking around for hours on my own was an enchanting experience.

 A quiet, green space carved out of a sea of buildings, this was a fantastic spot to go for a walk.
 It was an amazing retreat to feel some separation from the city, even though it was right in the middle of all the action.